 Dr Charles Marshall (University of Warwick): Early Modern French travel writing; representations of Portuguese India and of intercultural encounter.

-Professor Christine McCall Probes (University of South Florida): Letters; poetry; emblems; sixteenth and seventeenth-century French.
+Professor Christine McCall Probes (University of South Florida): Letters; poetry; emblems; sixteenth and seventeenth-century french hublot replica shop.

 Professor Michael Moriarty (University of Cambridge): Intellectual history; moral, religious, and social ideas; moralists; Descartes; Pascal.